1. CDRECORD or DVDwrite, which one is better?

 Answer:

-OpenVMS heavily uses three filesystems: ODS2, ODS5 (Alpha only?) and ISO9660.
+OpenVMS uses three filesystems: ODS2, ODS5 and ISO9660.
 A PC-CD uses long filenames whereas OpenVMS only handles them in 8.3 file convention.

 If you want to preserve all OpenVMS file attributes, zip your OpenVMS directory tree with "-V" or produce a backup-saveset.
 Use 8.3 names here